KIrynaW/coast-keepers-project/README.md

      - The results confirmed that the website is fully responsive across all device screens.

   - **Website Links**
-     - All the iternal and external links were tested on phones and laptops as well as *Chrome* , *Edge* and Firefox Browsers.
+     - All the internal and external links were tested on phones and laptops as well as *Chrome* , *Edge* and Firefox Browsers.
      - Results showed that all links are in working order and no link is broken.
      - No issues were detected.

   - **Website Form**
      - The test was conducted to make sure that when the form is submitted it triggers a correct response and takes the user to the designated location on the website.
-     - It was tested that all the radio buttons and checkbox buttons work correctly and when the compulsary text input fields are not filled it notifies the user.
+     - It was tested that all the radio buttons and checkbox buttons work correctly and when the compulsory text input fields are not filled it notifies the user.
-     - The Restore button was tested to ensure it clears the data that was inputed.
+     - The Restore button was tested to ensure it clears the data that was input.
      - The results of these test showed no issues.

 ### **User Story Testing**